oaklandgit/goboom/README.md

 ### Notes

+- component shapes should always draw at 0, 0.
+Then let their position be contolled by their GameObjects.
 - Scene graph: for draw functions, don't adjust object positions to global.
 The draw routine will do that using push/pop matrix.
 BUT do use global x/y when calculating collisions, drawing debug boxes, etc.

 ### To Do